|Technology Disclosure Deadline||May 19, 2023, 5:00 p.m.|

 STEP 1.
 Disclose your Invention

-The technology under development must first be disclosed to the Office of Commercialization (OC), with rights assigned to WSU.
+The technology under development must first be disclosed to the Office of Commercialization (OC) before Friday, May 19, 2023, with rights assigned to WSU.
 The disclosure should be made as early as possible so that the OC staff have time to fully understand the invention, evaluate the disclosure, determine any obligations of underlying funding, assess intellectual property (IP) rights and landscape, and evaluate possible commercial opportunities.

 For more information on how to disclose your invention please visit our Inventor Portal.